ptruta/MicroservicesMicrofrontendsDockerImages/Readme.md

 - https://api.domainsdb.info/v1/domains/search?domain=facebook-shops&zone=us” - to pull all facebook related web domain names

 # Microservices
-- ‘domain-crawler’ - uses Spring Kafka
+- ‘domain-crawler’ - uses Spring Kafka (producer)
 - 'domain-processor' - uses Spring Cloud Stream with Kafka Streams binder (producer)
 - 'domain-service' - uses Spring Cloud Stream with Kafka Streams binder (consumer)

 # Microfrontends
 - ‘mfe1’ - consumes REST services exposed by the controller of the  domain crawler
 - ‘mfe2’ - consumes REST services exposed by the controller of the  domain crawler
-- ‘shell’ - centralizes all the microfrontends (the center microfrontend)
+- ‘shell’ - centralizes all the microfrontends (the main microfrontend)

 # The technologies used are:
-- Microfrontends: Angular (Webpack, Module Federation Plugin)
+- Microfrontends: Angular 12 (Webpack, Module Federation Plugin)
-- Microservices: Spring Boot, Kafka Platform
+- Microservices: Java (Spring Boot, Apache Kafka)

 ## Detail Description of the app
-The Domain Crawler application was developed using Spring Boot, Kafka, Angular (with Webpack, Module Federation Plugin), microservices and microfrontends.
-The application is a platform that besides the web crawling of existing domains from an api made through microservices and microfrontends mechanism, it has a client-server architecture offering read and create functionalities to the client through API (Application Programming Interface) requests.
+The Domain Crawler software system was developed using Spring Boot, Spring Kafka, Apache Kafka, Spring Cloud Stream with Kafka Streams binder, Angular (with Webpack, Module Federation Plugin), microservices and microfrontends.
+The software system is a platform that besides the web crawling of existing domains from an api made through microservices and microfrontends mechanism, it has a client-server architecture offering read and create functionalities to the client through API (Application Programming Interface) requests.
 There are 3 microfrontends build in Angular which consume REST services exposed by the microservices.
 The microfrontends provide the possibility to see the active web domains from a specific name accessing the https://api.domainsdb.info/v1/domains/search?domain=<name>-shops&zone=us" api and also to add the domains that were found from a specific name into a local .txt file in order to keep a track of them.
 In order to deploy the approach solution, we are using docker images for constructing the containers in order to build the microservices and microfrontends and access them on different ports.
 For accessing Kafka we used Zookeeper and for both of them we used docker images already existing.

 ```
-In order to access the application through docker.
-We made a docker container for
+In order to deploy the software system we used docker.
+We made a docker container for each microservices,
-each microservices, each microfrontends and also each tool or platform that we use
+each microfrontends and also each tool or platform that we use aside.
+After making those containers, we could
-aside.
-After making those containers, we could access the applications at different
+access the microfrontends and microservices at different ports(localhost:3000 for mfe1, localhost:3001 for mfe2),
-ports(localhost:3000 for mfe1, localhost:3001 for mfe2), but the main one is localhost:5000.
+but the main one is localhost:5000.
 ```